argodev/studies/nt_survey/NT_Class_14_Manuscript.md

 non-Christians who simply recognize themselves to be Non-Christians.
 To Non-Christians who know they are non-Christians we are to show great generosity and hospitality.
 But we are not to help the person who claims to teach the truth about Jesus, but in fact tells lies about Jesus.
 Look at v.
-7: _"2 John 1:7 CSB Many deceivers have gone out into the world; they do not confess the coming of Jesus Christ in the flesh.
+7: _"Many deceivers have gone out into the world; they do not confess the coming of Jesus Christ in the flesh.
 This is the deceiver and the antichrist."_

 In our increasingly pluralistic religious culture, many consider it charitable to assume that anyone who calls themselves a Christian in fact is one; but this